Times and places are to be confirmed.

 Yes, there will be basic first aiders at all checkpoints.

 Yes, there will be experienced sports therapists at Rowardennan checkpoint (27.2 miles) who will hopefully be able to help you with any little problems you’re having and keep you moving on towards the finish.

 Yes, you can.
 As well as the drop bag vehicles in the car park at the start of the race, there will be a large truck transporting kit bags to the finish at Tyndrum.
-Please make sure your bag is clearly labelled with your name and race number, and either 'finish' or 'Tyndrum'.
+Please label your bag with the tear off strip from the bottom of your race number.
 Reasonable size rucksacks & holdalls only please; no huge suitcases!